Dexter Romweber

-John Michael Dexter "Dex" Romweber (born June 18, 1966) is an American rockabilly/roots rock musician (primarily playing electric guitar) from Chapel Hill, North Carolina.
-Dex is best known as one-half of the seminal two-piece Flat Duo Jets.
+John Michael Dexter "Dex" Romweber II (June 18, 1966 – February 16, 2024) was an American rockabilly and roots rock musician (primarily playing electric guitar) from Carrboro, North Carolina.
+Dex was best known as one-half of the seminal two-piece Flat Duo Jets.
 He fronted the Dex Romweber Duo with his older sister Sara Romweber.

 Early life and education

 Romweber was born in Batesville, Indiana, the youngest of seven children.
-The family lived in Florida, moving to Chapel Hill, North Carolina in 1977.
-He attended Culbreath Junior High School and Chapel Hill High School, bringing a style different from the "preppy" campus.
-He might have been "single-handedly responsible for the creation of a generation of punks that inhabit Franklin Street."
+The family lived in Florida, moving to Carrboro, North Carolina in 1977.
+He attended Culbreth Junior High School and Chapel Hill High School, bringing a style different from the "preppy" campus.

 Romweber's mother was a pianist who encouraged her son's interest in music and purchased his equipment.
-His first band, Gary and the Resistors, started in the family's cellar, with classmate Hunter Landon (The Bad Checks) on vocals.
-When the duo decided they needed a drummer, they called his sister Sarah and pulled together some pots and pans from the kitchen.
-At the time Romweber was ten-years-old and his sister was twelve.
-When they recruited Chris "Crow" Smith on guitar, the band became The Remains.
+His first band, started in the family's cellar, with classmate Hunter Landen (The Bad Checks) on vocals.
+When the duo decided they needed a drummer, they called his sister Sara and pulled together some pots and pans from the kitchen.
+At the time Romweber was 10 years old and his sister was 12.
+Soon after, Romweber joined with Chris "Crow" Smith on drums to form The Remainz.

-Romweber's next band, Crash Landon and The Kamikazes, was started while attending Culbreth Junior High, with stand-up bassist Tony Mayer (Good Old Chicken Wire Gang Boys Band) and Hunter Landon on drums.
-Later, Romweber's sister Sarah Romweber.played drums with the Kamakazes.
+Romweber's next band, Crash Landen and The Kamikazees ("Kamikazees" was unintentionally misspelled, but it stuck), featured Hunter "Crash" Landen on vocals, with bassist Tony "Tone" Mayer (Good Old Chicken Wire Gang Boys Band Brothers), sister Sara on drums, and Eric Peterson on guitar.
+Soon Sara joined another band, and drums fell to a succession of drummers including Mike Krause, Michael Rank, and Hunter Landen after Romweber had taken over vocal duties.